 Any school computer equipment or service utilised by a member of staff is provided for the primary purpose as a work tool, for work related duties only.
 It must not be used to conduct a personal business/enterprise for personal gain or to access/store any information/media/photos/files that could be seen to be inappropriate on the device.
-Any electronic communication with other members of the school must be made using the internal school systems taking in to account that all communication/files must be of a professional nature.
+Any electronic communication with other members of the school must be made using the internal school systems taking into account that all communication/files must be of a professional nature.

 Staff must keep their passwords secure and make sure their passwords are of significant strength.
-They should include a mixture of upper case, lower case and numbers to make it difficult for anyone to guess.
+They must include a mixture of upper case, lower case and numbers to make it difficult for anyone to guess.
 Passwords must not be given to any other members of staff or students at any time and care must be taken when typing in passwords to a device/computer/laptop to make sure that no other person can identify the password or pin code.

 Staff are responsible for the security and acceptable use of their laptop/device/network account.
 Staff must ensure that their laptop and other computer equipment is stored securely when not in use.
 Staff must not keep passwords with their laptop.
 If a laptop is lost or stolen, a report must be made to the Police.
-Staff must provide the Police with a phone number for ICT Support so that the equipment's serial number can be provided.
-ICT Support must be provided with the crime reference number for insurance purposes.
+Staff must provide the Police with a phone number for IT Support so that the equipment's serial number can be provided.
+IT Support must be provided with the crime reference number for insurance purposes.

 Laptops store their files on their own internal hard discs which require backing up to the network on a periodic basis.
 The system will remind the member of staff when this is due but it is the responsibility of the member of staff to make sure this is carried out.
-Should a hard disc fail and no recent backup exists ICT support may not be able to rescue damaged files.
-In relation to devices such as smartphones or tablets any important documents should be emailed to your own account to keep them safe should the device fail.
+Should a hard disc fail and no recent backup exists IT support may not be able to rescue lost files.
+In relation to personal devices such as smartphones or tablets, any important documents should be emailed to your own account or stored on their school provided cloud storage (OneDrive or Google Drive) to keep them safe should the device fail.

 Staff are expected to maintain reasonable care with all portable equipment.
 This includes taking measures to ensure that the equipment is transported in a safe and secure manner.
-Staff should be aware that all portable equipment is insured whilst in school or at home via the schools insurance where forced entry can be proven.
-The school's insurance does cover equipment which is left unattended in a motor vehicle as long as it is within the boot of the vehicle.
-Staff must not keep 'personal information' about students on their laptops in case of theft - data such as contact details etc should not be stored on laptops.
+Staff should be aware that all portable equipment is insured whilst in school or at home via the school's insurance where forced entry can be proven.
+The school's insurance does cover equipment which is left unattended in a motor vehicle as long as: